 OSPRI New Zealand Limited ('OSPRI' or the 'Company') is a charity domiciled in New Zealand and registered under the Charities Act 2005.
 The consolidated financial statements have been prepared in accordance with the requirements of that Act.
-The registered office of OSPRI is located on Level 9, CallActive House, 15 Willeston Street, Wellington 6011.

-These consolidated financial statements for the year ended 30 June 2017 comprise the controlling entity OSPRI and its two subsidiaries TBfree New Zealand Limited ('TBfree') and National Animal Identification and Tracing (NAIT) Limited ('NAIT'), together referred to as the 'Group'.
+These consolidated financial statements for the year ended 30 June 2018 comprise the controlling entity OSPRI and its two subsidiaries TBfree New Zealand Limited ('TBfree') and National Animal Identification and Tracing (NAIT) Limited ('NAIT'), together referred to as the 'Group'.
 For the purposes of financial reporting, OSPRI and the Group are designated as not-for-profit public benefit entities.